-Next, you need to think through and make a list of all the specific risks that could impact your organization.
+You will need to make a list of all the specific risks that could impact your organization.
 This can be a daunting task, especially for new businesses that don’t have years of experience and history to rely on.
-Fortunately, there are some avenues you can turn to for help:
+Fortunately, there are some strategies you can turn to for help:

 6 Ways to Identify Risks in Your Organization